ltw-webdev-4/curriculum/pattern-library-readme.md

         fade: true
       - num: 2
         text: |
-          This is the name of the company the pattern library is for, a.k.a. your dog rescue.
+          This is the name of the company the pattern library is for, a.k.a. your eCommerce website.
       - num: 6
         text: |
           After the chunk of YAML we’ll write a little description of the company.
 This is all Markdown and will be displayed after the company in the pattern library.